chooie/distributed-systems-cs4032/distributed-file-server/README.md

     - Read the contents of the local file.

 ## Directory Service
-A client initially sends a request to a directory service.
+A client initially sends a request for a file to a directory service:

+        Directory\n
+        Connect\n
+        <File Name>\n

 The directory service then returns a response to direct the client to the appropriate file server:

+        Directory\n
         Direct\n
         <IP address>\n
         <Host>\n
+        <File Name>\n

 ## Replication